OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 Introduction

 As we state in our 3 Laws of Data Protection, we are committed to protecting the privacy of your data.
-This Privacy Policy explains more specifically what information Evernote Corporation and its Group Companies (together, “Evernote,” “we” or “us”) collect from Account Holders and End Users (“you”) through Evernote’s websites and applications, which we refer to collectively as “the Service.”
+This Privacy Policy explains more specifically what information Evernote Corporation and its Group Companies (together, “Evernote,” “we” or “us”) collect, use, and disclose about you when you access or use our websites and applications, which we refer to collectively as “the Service,” contact our customer service team, engage with us on social media, or otherwise interact with us.
 The Service includes the Evernote Software.

-Please note, if you use Evernote Basic, Plus, or Premium, you are both the Account Holder and End User of an Evernote service account.
+Please note, if you use Evernote Basic, Plus, or Premium, you are both the Account Holder and End User of an Evernote Service account.
 If you use Evernote Business, the Account Holder is the Customer who has contracted with Evernote as defined in our Evernote Business Agreement and the End Users are the individuals whose user accounts are linked to that Evernote Business account.
 You can find these and other defined terms used in this policy in our Glossary at the end of this page.

+If you are an End User of an Evernote Business account, please note that the Account Holder of your Evernote Business account (such as your employer or organization) may have established its own rules regarding End Users’ access, use, disclosure, or retention of data stored in that account.
+Also note that while an Administrator of an Evernote Business account has access to the End User accounts linked to that Evernote Business account, an Administrator cannot access any other accounts that are not linked to the Evernote Business account.
+You can find more information on how your personal Evernote Service account works with your Evernote Business account by visiting https://help.evernote.com/hc/en-us/articles/209005287.

 Although significant changes are rare, this policy may be amended as new features, technology, or legal requirements arise, so please check back from time to time.
 We’ll notify you if we make a significant change and, where required, seek your consent.